-He was born in 1910 at West Quantoxhead in Somerset and grew up near Bicknoller not far from the Taunton to Minehead branch of the Great Western Railway.
-It’s therefore possible his lifelong interest in trains germinated when he watched the G.W.R.’s famous green engines steam by.
+He was born in 1910 at Staple near West Quantoxhead in Somerset and grew up a few miles away living in Bye farm cottage near Washford which was next to the Taunton to Minehead branch of the Great Western Railway.
+It’s therefore possible his lifelong interest in trains germinated when he watched the railway’s famous green engines steam by.

-Following in the footsteps of his father Fred was a farm labourer before he joined the regular army in April 1934 serving first with the Somerset Light Infantry at the Jellalabad Barracks in Taunton.
+Following in the footsteps of his father, William, Fred was a farm labourer before he joined the regular army in April 1934 serving first with the Somerset Light Infantry at the Jellalabad Barracks in Taunton.
 After a year’s training he went to India where he spent over four years before returning to England in March 1940.
 He was promoted to Lance Corporal and in May 1942 he transferred to the Queen’s Royal Regiment and was sent to the Middle East where it’s believed he fought in the battle of El Alamein.

-During the Second World War he was injured during by a piece of shrapnel in his neck and it’s possible that he first came to the Woodlesford area to be treated at the temporary military hospital at Swillington House.
+During the Second World War he was injured by a piece of shrapnel in his neck and it’s possible that he first came to the Woodlesford area to be treated at the temporary military hospital at Swillington House.

 On his transfer to the Army Reserve in January 1946 Fred’s conduct was described as “Exemplary.”
 His testimonial reads: “This soldier has completed nearly 12 years colour service, during which time he has shown himself to be clean, honest, sober, reliable and trustworthy.
 He is willing and a hard worker and can be relied on to carry out his duties without supervision.”
 He was awarded the 1939 – 1945 Star, the Africa Star, the War Medal, and the Defence Medal.

 As the war was ending Fred married Woodlesford girl Maud Britton, the daughter of local postman Billy Britton.
 They lived at 14 Highfield Lane where their only daughter, Margaret, was born in 1947.

-For nearly a quarter of century Fred James, who walked with a slight limp, was a fixture at Woodlesford station perfectly happy in his role as a porter issuing and collecting tickets, unloading parcels, and keeping the station clean and tidy.
+For nearly a quarter of a century Fred James, who walked with a slight limp, was a fixture at Woodlesford station perfectly happy in his role as a porter issuing and collecting tickets, unloading parcels, and keeping the station clean and tidy.